Keanu Reeves Plays A Tumbleweed In The New ‘SpongeBob SquarePants’ Movie

 — SpongeBob Movie (@SpongeBobMovie) November 14, 2019

 The SpongeBob Movie: Sponge on the Run will be the third feature film in the franchise overall.
-The story follows SpongeBob (Tom Kenny) and his best friend Patrick Star (Bill Fagerbakke) on an adventure to save SpongeBob’s beloved pet Gary after he is “snailnapped.”
+The story follows SpongeBob (Tom Kenny) and his best friend, Patrick Star (Bill Fagerbakke), on an adventure to save SpongeBob’s beloved pet Gary after he is “snailnapped.”

 The article mentioned above from The Hollywood Reporter states that this film is described as being a “love letter to SpongeBob‘s beloved creator Stephen Hillenburg, the fans, and the residents of Bikini Bottom.”
 Hillenburg passed away last November.